DrA1ex/text-graph.js/README.md

 <img alt="animation" src="https://github.com/DrA1ex/text-graph.js/assets/1194059/d6b28cfe-0892-496a-8489-603c210d4a5e">
 </p>

-`text-graph.js` is a JavaScript/TypeScript library that allows you to create charts in the terminal and browser console.
-It provides functionality to generate line charts and create a dashboard with multiple charts.
+`text-graph.js` is a compact and easy-to-use JavaScript/TypeScript library.
+It lets you create charts in the terminal and browser console.
+You can make line charts and build a dashboard with multiple charts, all without any extarnal dependencies.
+It has features for different axis and data scaling methods.
+Plus, it supports adding colors to your charts.

 ## Features